ibm-cloud-docs/Cloudant/libraries/supported.md

-including details about installation and how to use the library to store, index, and query remote JSON data on {{site.data.keyword.cloudant_short_notm}}, see the Github repository [cloudant/swift-cloudant](https://github.com/cloudant/swift-cloudant){: new_window}{: external}.
+including details about installation and how to use the library to store, index, and query remote JSON data on {{site.data.keyword.cloudant_short_notm}}, see the GitHub repository [`cloudant/swift-cloudant`](https://github.com/cloudant/swift-cloudant){: new_window}{: external}.

 The library is an early release version.
-As such, it does not currently have complete {{site.data.keyword.cloudant_short_notm}} API coverage.
+As such, it doesn't currently have complete {{site.data.keyword.cloudant_short_notm}} API coverage.

-SwiftCloudant is not supported on iOS, and you cannot call it from Objective-C.
+SwiftCloudant isn't supported on iOS, and you can't call it from Objective-C.
 {: tip}